-The School Council of Harleston Primary School was set up in September 2003, and since then it has been an integral part of the school community.
+The School Council of Harleston CE Primary Academy was set up in September 2003, and since then it has been an integral part of the school community.
 Although it is overseen by two members of staff, it is primarily run by children from all year groups and consists of a Chairperson as well as one elected representative from each class and two from each Year 6 class.
 Through a democratic vote, a new School Council is formed during the Autumn term every year, allowing new members to offer fresh ideas.

 The School Council meets on a regular basis to discuss issues raised in their class council meetings.
 Heated discussions have been known to happen and the children often bring back fantastic ideas, which are then implemented into school.
 Recent successful suggestions include introducing a football goals timetable for break times and lunchtimes and highlighting a step with fluorescent tape to avoid potential hazards.